 For several minutes, they watched the pyre-pinnace burn in the distance.
 With what Amphitrite had done to Chrysaor, everyone had supported the idea of placing as much distance as they could between the ‘Hell’s Reach entrance’ and the Inevitable Doom.
 Now that over twenty hours had passed, they had stopped to give Judith the Huntress a true funeral ceremony.

 Lou Ellen didn’t like funerals.
-Her father had died when she was young, and since then, she had them in horror.
+Her father had died when she was young, and since then, she held them in horror.
 But this one was admittedly worse.
 The blonde-haired sorceress wasn’t going to say she had liked Judith.
 She didn’t know her.
 The Huntresses had done their best to stay as far as possible from the rest of the Suicide Squad while they sailed for the Sea of Monsters; good luck trying to establish a relationship with someone in these conditions.

 Despite that, it was clear most of the non-Huntresses Questers cared more about Judith’s death than her fellow Huntresses did – Jade was the sole exception to this rule.